MikaelErikSvensson/react-native-bluetooth-classic/README.md

 If this breaks in a newer version of React Native, Android or IOS please open an issue.
 Not sure what the resulting versions will (or should be) since `1.0.x (0.60.0)`, `2.0.x (0.64.0)` for example seems weird.
 Although maybe `1.60.0` and `1.64.0` is pretty apparent to which version needs to be used?

+## Fork Info
+I forked this project because I was getting a pod install error that was fixed by adding @mickesvensson.podspec, but it didn't seem like either of the authors were very active judging by github issues.
+If either kenjdavidson or bybrick-elevate want this removed I will do so immediately.

 ## Getting started

 ### Install from NPM